 Location: Venus c.
 3 Billion BC.

-As an attempt to create a genuinely alien civilization, Venusian Lullaby succeeds admirably.
-Despite numerous chases, captures and escapes for the TARDIS crew, the book flies by, carried along by the attention to detail of Venusian life, and the intriguing nature of the Sou(ou)shi.
+The Bottom Line: As an attempt to create a genuinely alien civilization, Venusian Lullaby succeeds admirably.
+Despite numerous chases, captures and escapes for the TARDIS crew the book flies by, carried along by the attention to detail of Venusian life and the intriguing nature of the Sou(ou)shi.
 Think of this as The Web Planet done right.